marlls1989/pulsar/README.md

 ## Repository Structure

-This repository is organised in the following structure, each subfolder contains a README further detailing their content:
+This repository is organised in the following structure, each subfolder contains a README further detailing their respective contents:
 - /bin : contains the precompiled drexpansion and hbcnConstrainer binaries and the scripts used to invoke genus.
 - /examples : contains a tutorial demonstraining the use of pulsar to synthesise a fully function multiplier-accumulate unit.
 - /haskell : references the repository containing the haskell source code for the hbcnConstrainer and drexpension tools.